My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 Tap the Windows + R key together to launch Run.

-Type cmd, then select Ctrl, Shift, and Esc buttons at the same time to launch cmd as admin.
+Type cmd, then simultaneously select Ctrl, Shift, and Esc buttons to launch cmd as admin.

 Then you run these four commands written below, one after the other, in the command prompt: